Jesus finally restores all things to God, "bringing them back into the Father, and into the Mother."

 so various, so beautiful, so new,

-hath really neither joy, nor love, nor light, nor certitude, nor peace, nor help
+hath really neither joy, nor love, nor light, nor certitude, nor peace, nor help for pain;

 and we are here as on a darkling plain